Region: Cortina d’Ampezzo — Ampezzo Valley, Dolomites, Italy

 Practicalities

-• Weather: Storms can build in the afternoon — early start helps.
+• Weather: Storms can build quickly in the Dolomites.
+Pack a waterproof even on blue-sky mornings.

 3D trail video promo